-Dr. Melissa McCartney, Assistant Professor (McCartney CV)
+Dr. Melissa McCartney, Assistant Professor

-Dr. McCartney’s research interests center on primary scientific literature and how it can be used as a teaching and learning tool.
-This research stems from her main project, “Science in the Classroom,” as a Senior Project Director in the Education and Human Resources (EHR) Directorate at the American Association for the Advancement of Science (AAAS).
-“Science in the Classroom,” is a resource that aims to make scientific research articles more accessible to students and the public.
-Previously, Dr. McCartney spent five years at Science editing education and neuroscience manuscripts and was a Mirzayan Science and Technology Policy Fellow at the National Academies where she worked with the Committee on Women in Science, Engineering, and Medicine.
-Dr. McCartney completed a Postdoctoral Fellowship at The Children’s Hospital of Philadelphia, where she examined network dynamics in the hippocampus; specifically with regards to seizure generation in epilepsy.
-Additionally, Dr. McCartney completed her PhD in Neuroscience from The George Washington University and has a BS in Biochemistry from Binghamton University (SUNY).
+Melissa McCartney, PhD, is an Assistant Professor in the Department of Biological Sciences and the STEM Transformation Institute at FIU.
+Dr. McCartney’s research interests center on science identity and what educators can do to help our students begin to see themselves as scientists, especially as this relates to identifying a scientific career path and entering the STEM workforce.
+Before coming to FIU, Dr. McCartney spent two years as a Senior Project Director in science education at the American Association for the Advancement of Science (AAAS), five years at Science Editorial working on education and neuroscience manuscripts, and was a Mirzayan Science Policy Fellow at the National Academies where she worked with the Committee on Women in Science, Engineering, and Medicine.
+Dr. McCartney was a Postdoctoral Fellow in the Department of Neurology at The Children’s Hospital of Philadelphia and holds a PhD in Neuroscience from The George Washington University and a BS in Biochemistry from Binghamton University (SUNY).